osmanerogul/osmanerogul.github.io/_pages/BMM-473-Report-Format.md

 **Cover** **Page**

-The last section contains the cover template, which should include the project name and authors.
+It should include the project name and authors.
+There is an example provided in the DOCX document.

 **Preface**